Gaithersburg-HELP/gaithersburg_city_grant_address_report/README.md

 ### Tips for validating addresses
 1) Check if the address is similar to any Gaithersburg street names.
 Click "Open List of Gaithersburg Streets" in the "Needs Autocorrect" sheet to get the list.
 You can use Ctrl-F in the browser to look for similar street names.
 Discard if not in the list.
 2) Check for typos by selecting record and execute the LookupInCity macro Ctrl+Shift+L to look up that record via the Gaithersburg City address search page, in a browser window.
 Delete some characters to find similar addresses (e.g. “3 Summit” instead of “3A S Summit St”)
+	* This macro automatically uses the validated address if it exists, otherwise it will use the raw address.
     * A common error is the unit letter being in the unit number instead of in the address, e.g. 425 N Frederick Ave Unit 1C should be 425C N Frederick Ave Unit 1
     * Two streets with apostrophes exist, O’Neill and Odend’hal
     * You can click on the address in the City address search page to see a map where Gaithersburg borders are highlighted in red and house numbers are visible.